Aha WING: ENTRY POST

 Welcome to the Bod Library-On-Line’s

 Aha!
-Wing: Inverse Annex for Strategic Thinking,
+Wing: Inverse Annex for Games & Strategic Thinking,

 ~~~Adventures in Understanding,

-~~~Breakthrough in Awareness,
+~~~Breakthrough in Basic Awareness,

-Preface: Although obviously not in verse, the site was named the Inverse Wing in honor of Princeton’s Inverse von Neumann, himself named by the perverse step-father of “game theory,” Johnny von Neumann, his fellow prankster, house- & office-mate at Princeton’s Institute for Advanced Study, which has since honored the now legendary pooch with a statue.
+Preface: The present site is obviously not in verse, having been named the Inverse Wing in honor of Princeton’s Inverse von Neumann, himself named by the perverse step-father of “game theory,” & fellow prankster, Johnny von Neumann, with whom he shared house & office at Princeton’s Institute for Advanced Study, which has since honored the now legendary pooch with a statue.

 Whereas the physicists & mathematicians at the Institute were mostly theoretical, riding imaginary light-beams & accelerating elevators of thought to plumb fundamental mysteries of cosmology & math, Inverse was more of a paws-on experimentalist, bringing pure fun & keen awareness to his active equations.
-While Johnny pioneered the new field of game theory to shed exploitable light on the dynamic effects of human choices, for example, Inverse practiced pure play for its own sake, eagerly discovering its potential for the sheer pleasure of the immediate activity & companionship.
+While Johnny pioneered the new field of game theory to shed exploitable light on the dynamic effects of human choices, for example, Inverse practiced pure play for its own sake, eagerly discovering its potential for sheer pleasure in the immediate activity & companionship.

 Inverse has much to teach about the spirit of play, urge to discover & the layered experience of following one’s nose to knowledge–along with lessons on the nature of trust, friendship & good will.
 His main contribution may be considered the infectious daily example of his exuberantly cooperative spirit, i.e., his desire to explore & discover together.

-Whether in a game setting or not, another level of actual learning takes place in the doing, the practice, i.e., trial & error, more accurately re-trial & improvement.
-A good deal of the value of a simulation comes from the fact that not even failures & losses entail actual costs.
-When young tiger litter-mates play-fight, their claws are withdrawn when they strike, not extended.
-Play-action tends to be mutually affectionate, as well as cooperative, not at all aimed at inflicting the damages associated with the actual aggression–yet directly useful in developing the skills that will eventually be needed.
+Whether in a game setting or not, another level of actual learning takes place in the doing, the practice, recognizing that what’s commonly called trial & error may be more accurately considered re-trial & improvement.
+A good deal of the value of a simulation comes from the fact that even failures & losses remain imaginary while what’s learned can produce tangible gains

 a) SCROLL up & down, left & right ON THIS PAGE, e.g., to

-~~~~~PAGE MENU, top right;
+CHECK PAGE MENU, top right;

 b) CLICK ‘Featured Rooms’ menu to other PAGES ON SITE–e.g.,

-~~~~~More en route (ASAP)
+~~~More en route (ASAP)

-~~~~~Exit - c) VISIT Bod Library’s other NETWORKED SITES—
+• c) VISIT Bod Library’s other NETWORKED SITES

-~~~~~Bod-Library.net (MAPA Welcome Centre: maps, arts, poetry…)
+Bod-Library.net (MAPA Welcome Centre: maps, arts, poetry…)

-- ~~~~~virginiabodner.net (celebrating Virginia)
+• ~~~virginiabodner.net (celebrating Virginia)

-[+ others, by arrangements made emailing c/o bodlibrary2020@gmail.com, including sites for: - ~~~B-odd College (course in writing, awareness, thought…);
+• ~~~B-odd College (course in writing, awareness, thought…);

 ~~~basho-wing (backcountry ways, etc);